 WHN TIP – Check the URL: If you have doubts about a site, right-click anywhere on the page and select “Properties.”
 This shows the real URL (Web site address) and the dialog box will give site details (encryption, certificates, etc.)

 Keep a Paper Trail

-Make sure to print (or save in a folder) all confirmation pages and order receipts.
+Make sure to print (or save in a folder or online) all confirmation pages and order receipts.
 At most sites, you either get or can request an e-mail receipt or confirmation of the order and an email confirmation that the order has been shipped.

 WHN TIP – Use a Paper Shredder!
 Shred all paper documents that have your personal and financial information before throwing them away.

 Federal Trade Commission: Shopping Online — has helpful tips for shopping online.
 The Federal Trade Commission (FTC) regulates other credit card and debit card issuers.